Collection

 Pomona College Museum of Art, Claremont, California

-International Institutions Housing Cobra Art
+International Institutions housing Cobra Art

 Cobra Museum of Modern Art, Amstelveen, Netherlands